West Linton: Rail and road

+The village was formerly served by Broomlee railway station on the Leadburn to Dolphinton branch line, designed by Thomas Bouch (who was also responsible for the ill-fated Tay Bridge).
+The station has been closed since 1933, but remnants can still be found to this day.

-The Leadburn to Dolphinton branch line which was linked to the Peebles-Edinburgh railway was opened in 1864 and was designed by Thomas Bouch, who was also responsible for the ill-fated Tay Bridge.
-It was built to facilitate mining and quarrying activities in the area, and although these industries declined, the line led to the expansion of the village to accommodate Edinburgh folk who might rent a house in the summer, or decide to live here permanently, either travelling to work or as a place of retirement.
+Built in 1864 to facilitate mining and quarrying activities in the area, it was linked to the Peebles Railway.
+Although these industries declined, the line led to the expansion of the village to accommodate people from Edinburgh who may have had summer country retreats or decided to settle in the village permanently, either commuting back to Edinburgh or retiring in the village.

-At the southern end of the main street near the parish church is the old toll house, built in the early nineteenth century at the entrance to the village on the Blyth Bridge to Carlops turnpike road.
+At the southern end of Main Street near St. Andrew's Parish Church lies the old toll house, built in the early nineteenth century at the entrance to the village on the Blyth Bridge to Carlops turnpike road.
 Tolls were levied on travellers, including the many drovers and their animals passing through the district.
 The ticket issued entitled the purchaser to pass free of charge through other districts provided they did so on the same day, but anyone attempting to bypass the toll could be fined twenty shillings if caught, and there were also severe penalties for those convicted of damaging or destroying a toll house.
+Today, the old toll house is used as a café.